jesspencer/BBQ_in_DC/readme.md

 3. Activate: source #nameofyourvirtualenv/bin/activate
  -- this activates the environment -- type 'deactivate' to end

+4. Install Flask
+-- pip install Flask
+5. Install Flask-sqlalchemy
+-- pip install Flask-SQLALchemy

-4. Clone the project: git clone https://github.com/jesspencer/good-grub.git
+6. Clone the project: git clone https://github.com/jesspencer/good-grub.git

-4. cd good-Grub
+7. cd good-Grub
-5. Run database_setup.py
+8. Run database_setup.py
 --this creates restaurantmenu.db
-6. Run lotsofmenus.py
+9. Run lotsofmenus.py
 --this provides the menus that will be in the database
-7. Run project.py
+10. Run project.py
 --this is the flask application that will allow the menus to show in your web browser